ToxicGLaDOS/allegro-engine/docs/_methods/text/ctor.md

 `text` - The content of the text

-`fontPath` - The relative path starting from `resources` to the font
+`fontPath` - The relative path starting from `resources` to the font.
+If this path does not lead to a file a `ResourceLoadException` will be thrown

 `size` - The size in pixels of the text